Min. time required: 5:20

 • Between Lucerne and Interlaken: the "Luzern-Interlaken Express".

-• Between Interlaken and Montreux, option 2: the modern "GoldenPass Express" train that features the luxurious Prestige class.
+• Between Interlaken and Montreux, option 2: the direct "GoldenPass Express" train that features the luxurious Prestige class.
 You don't have to change in Zweisimmen.

 You'll enjoy great scenery, including many lakes such as the Sarner- and Lungernsee, Lake Brienz, and Lake Geneva.
 The trains are comfortable.
 Most offer large panoramic windows and some have catering.